-Table 3-16.
+Table 3-9.
 Remote authentication considerations

-Method Remote Authentication Considerations PAP None.
-Works the same with or without remote authentication. СНАР None.
-Works the same with or without remote authentication.
-PAP-TOKEN Works either way, but does not produce a challenge if there is a local profile.
-This defeats the security of using PAP-TOKEN.
-PAP-TOKEN-CHAP Brings up one channel, but all other channels fail.
-CACHE-TOKEN If the remote side has ever authenticated using a challenge, CACHE-TOKEN does not work with local profiles.
-If the remote side has not ever authenticated, there are no problem with the local profiles.
+Method Remote Authentication Considerations PAP-TOKEN-CHAP Brings up one channel, but all other channels fail.
+CACHE-TOKEN If the remote side has ever authenticated using a challenge, CACHE-TOKEN will not work with local profiles.
+If the remote side has not ever authenticated, there will be no problem with the local profiles.